celery/celery/docs/userguide/calling.rst

     and better compression ratios.
 It's backed by a very fast entropy stage, provided by Huff0 and FSE library.

-    To use it, install kombu with:
+    To use it, install Celery with:

     .. code-block:: console

-      $ pip install kombu[zstd]
+      $ pip install celery[zstd]

 You can also create your own compression schemes and register them in the :func:`kombu compression registry <kombu.compression.register>`.